DaveEstey/prework-study-guide/README.md

 ## Usage

-You can use it by navigating the information to find what you need to learn more about; Additionally, you can inspect and open the console (right click, then inspect) to give you a random choice as to what you should study!
+You can use it by navigating the information to find what you need to learn more about; Additionally, you can inspect and open the console (right click, then inspect) to give you a random choice as to what you should study.

 ## Credits